xandercj-uniandes/xandercj-uniandes/README.md

-- 👋 Hi, I’m Xánder Cárdenas Jiménez [@xandercj-uniandes], Iám interested shared knowledge about machine learning, artifitial intelligence, data science and some subjects related to data solutions.
+- 👋 Hi, I’m Xánder Cárdenas Jiménez [@xandercj-uniandes], I'm interested shared knowledge about machine learning, artifitial intelligence, data science and some subjects related to data solutions.

 <!---
 xandercj-uniandes/xandercj-uniandes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.